- University >

 Welcome and Introduction

-prof Dr. Katja Specht, Vice President of the THM
+Prof. Dr. Katja Specht, Vice President of THM

 "Learning and researching for tomorrow"